ctrlplusb/react-jobs/README.md

   );
 }

-// You use the job function to attach work to your component.
+// You use the "withJob" function to attach work to your component.
 //             👇
-export default job(
+export default withJob(
   // Provide a function that will create a "work" function.
   // The "work" function will be provided the props that were
   // passed into component and must return a Promise for
   // asynchronous work, and any other value for synchronous
   // work.
+  function createWork() {
-  () => function work(props) {
+    return function work(props) {
       // Fetch the products for the given `categoryID` prop, return fetch(`/products/category/${props.categoryID}`)
         // then convert the response to JSON.
         .then(response => response.json());
+    }
   }
 )(Products);
 ```